pjirayu/STOS/README.md

 # Project setup & training preparation guide

 ## Introduction
-This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> [article](https://ieeexplore.ieee.org/document/10045719)
+This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> If you find this method helpful please cite us. [article](https://ieeexplore.ieee.org/document/10045719)
 ###### <ins>Note</ins> all of this material is purely educational.
 In the case of actual production, The authors cannot affirm or verify the outcomes based on data obtained outside of this demonstration.

 ## Setup